The Colors of Biotechnology: What Do They Mean?

-Due to the rapid expansion of biotechnology and the vast range of fields, a color-coded system has been developed to easily identify the primary areas of biotechnological research.
+Due to the rapid expansion of biotechnology and the vast range of scientific fields it has found application in, a color-coded system has been developed to easily identify the primary areas of biotechnological research.
 This article aims to describe this classification system and highlight how it is used today.

 Biotechnology